 During the Edo Period (1603-1868) sake brewing techniques became more sophisticated.
 Lots of the techniques developed during this period are still used nowadays.
-Of all the improvements made during the Edo Period, one that is worth to mention is what we call pasteurization.
+Of all the improvements made during the Edo Period, one that is worth to mention is what in the western countries is called pasteurization.

-French biologist Pasteur discovered this process during the 19th century.
-Japanese were using the same principle from the 17th century.
-They found out that by heating sake they could prevent it from spoiling.
-In Japanese this process is called Hi-Ire 火入れ.
+French biologist Pasteur introduced this process during the 19th century but the Japanese were using the same principle from the 17th century.

-Nowadays sake is famous all over the world, and breweries are not only in Japan, but also in several Asian countries, Europe, Australia and USA.
-There are many kinds of sake, some born recently or some very traditional.
-The variety of styles as well as the attention to the details that Japanese have to make sake, attracts more and more people everyday.
+Nowadays sake is famous all over the world.
+Sake breweries are not only in Japan, but also in several Asian countries, Europe, Australia, New Zealand and USA.
+There are many kinds of sake, some born recently or some more traditional.